carlonicolo/introsde-2015-assignment-1/README.md

 ```

-this method is called in the main and return a node that will be used to retrive all information:
+this method is called in the main and returns a node that will be used to retrive all information about the person:

 ```java